 What is Blood Clot?

-Blood clots are a typical response towards a wound and help in the healing and recovering process.
-But blood clot commonly known as thrombosis is the formation of a blood clot in a blood vessel.
+Blood clots are a typical response towards a wound and help in the healing and recovery process.
+But blood clot, commonly known as thrombosis, is the formation of a blood clot in a blood vessel.

-Patients with arterial thrombosis usually experience shortness of breath, chest pain, or angina, and can reduce blood flow to limbs and decrease the strength and temperature of the limb (arm or leg).
+Patients with arterial thrombosis experience shortness of breath, chest pain, or angina, which can reduce blood flow to limbs and decrease the strength and temperature of the limb (arm or leg).

 What is Embolism?

-Embolism is also known as thromboembolism is a blood clot that is mobile or floating.
-It is a broken clot called an embolus, from some other location in the body and travels in the bloodstream.
+Embolism, also known as thromboembolism, is a blood clot that is mobile or floating.
+It is a broken clot called an embolus from some other location in the body and travels in the bloodstream.

 Embolism can lead to serious complications like hypoxia, organ failure, stroke, amputation, myocardial infarction (heart attack), or sudden death.